-Top 5 4th Quarter Trades of Pl - GuruFocus.com
+Top 5 4th Quarter Trades of PL - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Platt Investment Counsel, LLC reduced their investment in ARCA:VEU by 25,915 shares.
-The trade had a 1.76% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.27.
+PLIMOTH TRUST CO LLC reduced their investment in NYSE:LLY by 1,079 shares.
+The trade had a 0.12% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $354.56.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.